galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Selects

-- The ToolFactory form includes a select option for additional parameters in addition to text and numeric fields.
+- Additional parameters can be text or numeric form fields, or select parameters where a set of prespecified options are presented to the user.
-- There is a repeat on the ToolFactory form for pairs of names and values for options.
+- There is a repeat on the ToolFactory form to collect the select's pairs of names and values for options.
 - Galaxyxml generates appropriate select parameters on the generated tool as shown in the select demonstration tool.

 > ### {% icon details %} `select_test` collection output demonstration tool generated XML